TheRealBill91/portfolio-site/README.md

 - Uses custom fonts from Google Fonts and icons from Devicon and Material Design Icons.
 - The site has a modern and minimalist design with a dark theme and subtle animations.
 - Uses semantic HTML elements and follows accessibility best practices.
+- The blog allows users to read my posts, sign in, sign up, comment on each post, and upvote different comments.
+It provides an interactive platform for users to engage with my content.

 ## What I learned